Student Media Advising

 Most of my Valencia students were the first in their families to enter college.
 Many doubted they could graduate.
 But in the newsroom, they saw potential in one another and in themselves.
 Students who showed promise advanced to leadership roles.

 Many of my community college students had never traveled outside Florida.
-Those who advanced to leadership roles in the newsroom traveled to national college media conventions in Nashville, Kansas City and New York City.
-The students I traveled with to Washington D.C. spent an afternoon at the National Press Club.
+Those who advanced to leadership roles in the newsroom traveled to national college media conventions in Nashville, Kansas City, New York City and Washington D.C., where we spent an afternoon at the National Press Club.

 Often they succeeded beyond their own expectations.